wellmadehq/writing/Ledes.md

 > If you took big business gravitas, a whole lot of money, a dash of military pride and about half a handle of very fine bourbon, shook them vigorously in a cocktail shaker, then threw said shaker into a deep, dark ravine, that’s the closest approximation I can give you to Donald Trump’s 2016 presidential announcement on Tuesday.

-# Promise of something unusual
+# Promise of the unusual

 > Greeting card artist and dad of two Brian Gordon wanted to create a comic that was a bit more personal than usual.

-# Just the right amount of vague overview of subject that doesn't actually give detail

-> Just in case you need another reason to love one of the best Saturday Night Live alums around, Bill Hader, his recent prank attempt at Iroquois High School in Buffalo, New York should suffice.

 # "Friendly" cautionary

 > Have you ever found yourself staring out the office window, wishing you could pack your bags and move to South America like your impulsive best friend from high school?
 It’s almost everyone’s favorite daydream, but before you start buying a plane ticket, you might want to check out this infographic depicting the quality of life around the world.

-# Ironic, and completely counter to audience's sensibility
+# Ironic and counter to audience's sensibility

 > Pretty great final two minutes of Game of Thrones season 5, huh?
 How about that part where a character you were absolutely sure was crucial to the ultimate resolution of the show—the small matter of a battle between “fire” and “ice”—just got mercilessly snuffed out before your eyes and then the credits rolled?